hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ***
 **Exercise**
 1. Take a look at what's inside the `.err` and `.out` files.
 What do you observe?
 Do you remember where you see those information when using the interactive session?
 2. How would you change the `mov10_fastqc.run` script if you had 9 fastq files you wanted to run in parallel?
+3. **Write out your answers in a text file and upload to the DropBox link on the schedule page.**

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*